DHTMLX/gantt-docs/data/api/gantt_datastore_other.md

 @template:	api_config
 @descr:

-{{note This is an experimental API that might be changed in the future.}}
 **_Note_**, that Tasks and Links should be modified using the common [API of Gantt](api/refs/gantt.md).
 Modifying tasks or links directly in the datastore can produce unexpected results.
 Datastores are expected to be used for resources or other custom objects.

 A new datastore can be created using api/gantt_createdatastore.md method. <br>